 Index to posts in this series

-- The Lydian Chromatic Concept of Tonal Organisation – Part 1 (Introduction)
+- The Lydian Chromatic Concept of Tonal Organization – Part 1

-- The Lydian Chromatic Concept of Tonal Organisation – Part 2 (Theoretical Foundation)
+- The Lydian Chromatic Concept of Tonal Organization – Part 2

 Russell’s idea is actually based on some very compelling observations but his book is rather dense and difficult to get to grips with.
-I intend the posts in this series to deal with some of the core concepts presented by Russell but in a more straightforward and accessible way; a way that I can understand!
-I’m certainly no expert.
-This will be a learning process for me too.
+I intend the posts in this series to deal with some of the core concepts presented by Russell but in a more straightforward and accessible way – a way that I can understand!
+I’m certainly no expert and this will be a learning process for me too.

 Although George Russell is not particularly well known now he was a huge influence on players like Miles Davis.
-In fact the video above has Bill Evans, a close associate of Russell, on piano.
+In fact the video above features the incomparable Bill Evans, a close associate of Russell, on piano.
 It is not often acknowledged how much the modal movement in jazz – so often attributed to players like Miles Davis – owed to Russell’s ideas.